kurkurzz/kurkurzz/README.md

 ## I'm a Student at University of Malaya.
 - 📃 I’m currently studying Artificial Intelligence for my degree.
-- 🐣 Part of Developer Student Club, University of Malaya
+- 🐣 Part of Committe Members, Developer Student Club, University of Malaya
 - 🎇 My CGPA is 3.98.
 - 🌱 Excited and open to new stuff and technology.
 - 👾 I play CS:GO, Rainbow Six Siege, Rocket League, Valorant and many more!